toffee-makes-things/CTR-eShop-Server/README.md

-# CTR-eShop-Metadata-Server
+# CTR-eShop-Server
-A server that will act as a replacement for the Nintendo eShop for 3DS Consoles Metadata Servers.
+A server that will act as a replacement for the Nintendo eShop for 3DS Servers.

 #### Dont expect any NUS stuff anytime soon